-Globally, the choice of iSUP destination is endless.
-Essentially every country can provide a breathtaking paddleboard arena for you to battle.
-In the UK, we are extremely forutnate to have some of the worlds best, and most beautiful without being too biased, Coastal, River and Lake paddle spots.
-In this blog we want to point you in the right direction as to the difference between each setting and things to bear in mind when making your decisions of location.
-For this blog, we will assume that you have read through our Gear blog and already have set up correctly for you day and instead, focus purely on your setting.
+Globally, there is an abundance of iSUP destinations to choose from.
+Practically every country offers a stunning paddleboard arena for you to explore.
+In the UK, we are fortunate to have some of the world's best coastal, river, and lake paddle spots without any undue bias.
+In this blog post, we aim to provide guidance on the distinctions between each setting and highlight factors to consider when selecting your location.
+For this blog, we assume you have already read our gear blog and have correctly set up for your day, focusing solely on your paddleboarding environment.

-Avoid offshore winds.
-They will quickly blow your paddleboard far out to sea, which can make it extremely tiring and difficult to paddle back to shore.
+Avoid paddleboarding in offshore winds.
+These winds can push your board far out to sea, making it exhausting and challenging to paddle back to the shore.